ikempf/circe-derivation-edge-cases/readme.md

 ## Quirks

-Using .asJson is super dangerous because of type inference
+Using circe syntax is dangerous because of type inference
 ```
-seal
+input.asJson != (input: Parent).asJson
 ```